jmmoran/election2016/README.md

 ggrepel: requires R >= 3.0.0, ggplot >= 2.0

-# Feature engineering wranglePres.R
+# Feature engineering: wranglePres.R

-(1) Make sure voting columns are just numbers or candidates
+(1) Ensure columns in voting table are either numeric or candidates (not both).

 (2) Reduce number of demographics columns.
 Many columns are same data from different years.